 Using welding clamps to hold it down, I welded this to the centre tunnel.
 I used plug welds down the sides (that is, welding a small pool of weld on the top surface to penetrate and weld to the metal behind), and seam welded the joint between rear and front bottom plates.

 I bought a framehead bottom plate.
 Sadly, the only one I could get hold of turned out to be, well...
 Not great.
 The thickness of the steel was fine, but the quality of the pressing was very poor.
-It was obvious that the press did not have the correct tonnage for the gauge of steel, and so it had sprung out of the former.
+It was obvious that the press did not have the correct tonnage for the gauge of steel, and so it had sprung and warped out of the die it was stamped in.
 You can see in pics two and three the horrendous gap it left at the front when aligned at the back.
 This had me shaken for a moment, I became convinced that I had warped my chassis with the welds I had already laid, so set about measuring everything a whole bunch of times before I thought to measure the repair panel.
 Yep, it was the repair panel at fault.
 Phew!
 That was something I could rectify.

 To make it fit, I first welded it to the Nap's Hat section to stop it wandering off anywhere.
 Then, using a butane torch and very short, VERY hot welds and a large hammer, I persuaded the plate that it was in the wrong and that it wanted to fit perfectly after all.
 It took lots of heat, lots of colourful language, and lots of beating, but it got there in the end and decided the behave its self.